 Patents Can Be Small Changes to Other People’s Work

-Since you don’t have to patent the whole device, getting a patent for a minor improvement makes sense.
+If you don’t have to patent the whole device then getting a patent for a minor improvement thusly makes sense.
 The U.S. Patent and Trademark Office (USPTO) will consider applications for minor changes to an already existing device or object as long as the improvement is unique and notable.

 Processes Can Be Patented